HikariLight/hyperpartisanship_classification/README.md

 ##### Result reproduction

 To reproduce our findings for any of the datasets, follow these steps:
-1.Open the project directory and navigate to either:
+1. Open the project directory and navigate to either:
 The "COT" folder, or
 The "Llama3/0-shot/Llama3Instruct_scripts" directory
-2.Locate and open the configuration file (likely named something like "config.py" or "settings.py") 3.Find the variable named "tsv_directory" and update its value to the full path where you've downloaded the datasets.
-For example:
+2. Locate and open the configuration file (likely named something like "config.py" or "settings.py")
-4.tsv_directory = "/home/user/projects/datasets"
+3. Find the variable named "tsv_directory" and update its value to the full path where you've downloaded the datasets.
+For example:tsv_directory = "/home/user/projects/datasets"
-5. In the same configuration file, find the section for prompt instructions.
+4. In the same configuration file, find the section for prompt instructions.
 Modify these instructions to match the In-Context Learning (ICL) templates provided in the paper's appendix.
 Ensure you're using the correct template for your chosen method (COT or 0-shot).